 It’s 2018!
 Time to ditch the following outdated resume advice:

 Focus on Face Value – A pretty paper can be striking at first glance.
 But beauty is fleeting, so emphasize more on its content more than its look.

 Skill Score – Giving a numerical value to grade your skill mastery (e.g. 7/10 Adobe Photoshop, 8/10 Java, 9/10 WordPress, and 7/10 Zoho) works against you.
 Whether you shoot high or low, recruiters find self-assessment doubtful.

 New Year and New Career With the Best Resume Format for 2018

-Gain from the early recruitment drift by applying these tips on building the best resume format for 2018.
+Gain from the early hiring drift by applying these tips on building the best resume format for 2018.
 Find more job hunt and career planning advice from our blogs.
 Do you need help in booking a trusted resume expert?
-Check this page for a list of top-rated resume providers.
+Check this page for a list of top-rated resume firms.